 Traditional LED panels light up pixels from behind in clusters, so while an LED 4K TV will display a resolution of 3840 x 2160, the light clusters bleed into one another, resulting in a picture that looks good but can at times be fuzzy.

-Samsung’s QLED and Vizio’s XLED 4K TVs use new approaches to solving this problem that reduce light bleeding, so you can see every pixel much more quickly.
+New approaches from Samsung’s QLED and Vizio’s XLED 4K TVs solve this problem by reducing light bleeding, so you can see every pixel much more quickly.
 LG’s and Sony’s OLED TVs are in a class of their own: they utilize local dimming to individually light each pixel, and they can turn off individual pixels to display the color black.
 OLED 4K TVs are the most expensive models, by far, but they offer a visual experience that other TVs can barely compete with.

 HDR is one of our favorite features on 4K TVs because it dramatically improves colors and overall picture quality.
 With an HDR TV, both contrast and color are improved, so roses look redder, violets look bluer, and pitch-blacks are much darker for all-around superior image quality.